Research & Publications †

 Awards & Honors

-Dr. Cheng is named one of the 70 Best Pain Physicians in the US (Becker's ASC Review) and has received Patients' Choice Award, Passtionate Doctor Award, and 30 other awards from academic, societal, and governmental agencies.
+Dr. Cheng is named one of the 70 Best Pain Physicians in the US (Becker's ASC Review) and has received Patients' Choice Award, Passionate Doctor Award, and 30 other awards from academic, societal, and governmental agencies.
 As principle investigator, his research has been consistently funded in the last 18 years by grants from the National Institutes of Health, the Department of Defense, the Kentucky Spinal Cord and Head Injury Research Trust, the Alberta Heritage Foundation for Medical Research, and the Canadian NeuroScience Network of Centers of Excellence/Medical Research Council of Canada.
-As an educator, he has trained more than 80 postdoctoral fellows, clinical research fellows, and clinical fellows.
+As educator, he has trained more than 100 postdoctoral fellows, clinical research fellows, and clinical fellows.

 Innovations & Patents